Secrets Management and Encryption

 Once encrypted, the following context menus are available against the Test Project’s entry in the Navigator view and Test Environments in the Test Settings view.

-Change Secrets Password
+Change Encryption Password

 Reset Secrets Encryption